TranMocCatTuong/Deploying-services-on-Windows-Server/README.md

 | **Marketing Department**| Marketing_Managers          | - Full Control in Marketing folder<br>- Access to advertising tools                      | Manage marketing campaigns and advertising                        |
 |                       | Marketing_Staff               | - Read/Write in Marketing folder<br>- Limited access to advertising tools                | Execute daily marketing tasks, prepare content, and manage campaigns |

-### Notes:
-- **Full Control:** Users have full management rights over files, folders, or systems.
-- **Read/Write:** Users can read and write data but cannot delete or change permissions.
-- **Limited access:** Users only have access to certain parts of the system or data, not the entire system.